Import Geospatial Data from CSV and GeoJSON

 We import the data in three steps:

-1. Load the full GeoJSON string into a VARCHAR(2000000) column in a table (mind that this does not work if the GeoJSON is larger than two million characters).
+1. Load the GeoJSON object as a string into a VARCHAR(2000000) column in a table.

-2. Parse the GeoJSON with the Exasol native function json_extract to produce a table with one row for each country (see JSON_EXTRACT for more details).
+2. Parse the GeoJSON with the Exasol native function json_extract to produce a table with one row for each country.

-3. Convert each GeoJSON object into a GEOMETRY value using the ST_geomFromGeoJSON UDF script (download the ST_GeomFromGeoJSON.sql script).
+3. Convert each GeoJSON object into a GEOMETRY value using the ST_geomFromGeoJSON UDF script.

-import into geo_import from local CSV file 'D:\custom.geo.json' column separator = '0x01' column delimiter = '0x02'; -- dummy separaters / delimiters to import a whole line as one column value
+-- we use dummy separators and delimiters to import a whole line as one column value

 -- json_extract emits a row with two columns for each country: name and geojson

--- ST_GeomFromGeoJSON can be downloaded using the link on this page
+-- the ST_GeomFromGeoJSON script can be downloaded using the link on this page

 The following query performs a geo-join between the two tables, countries, and airports.
 It finds all airports that are within the country Italy.